Harley-Davidson VL Engine Case Final Prep

 Once all the threads had been chased, all the holes were cleaned with wire brushes attached to a hand drill.
 This removed any chips made by the tap and cleared out any remaining gunk that had built up over the years.

-Washing the Engine Cases
+Washing the Case Halves

 Then it was off to a nice warm soapy bath and more cleaning with bristle brushes.

-Drying the Cases
+Drying the Cases Before Glyptal

 Finally the cases were blown dry with compressed air to complete the cleaning process.
 Now it was time to coat the inside of the cases with Glyptal.

-The Glyptal smells a bit like your old lady's nail polish, so you'll want to make sure you're painting in a well-ventilated area.
+The Glyptal smells a bit like your old lady's nail polish, so you'll want to make sure you're painting in a well ventilated area.
 I applied it to the cases with a 1" paint brush and carefully worked it into all the nooks and crannies.
 Once I had a good even coat, each case half was baked for two hours at 275 degrees Fahrenheit, per the manufacturer's instructions.
 The result was a nice smooth coat of burgundy enamel.

-Final Cleaning and Machine Shop Prep
+Final Wash Before the Machine Shop

 Lastly, both case halves went back into the warm soapy bath for another scrub before being dried with compressed air.
 Then they were bolted back on the engine stand and sent off to the machine shop.